-Focus Area Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 1.1 Plan Governance The DMP is activated, reviewed and managed through a Stewardship Governance Model An Accountability Framework is endorsed, to guide how this DMP will be activated, projects prioritised and managed, reviewed and updated.
+Focus Area Key Outcomes Considerations Possible Activations & Projects Lead 1.1 Plan Governance The DMP is activated, reviewed and managed through a Stewardship Governance Model An Accountability Framework is endorsed, to guide how this DMP will be activated, projects prioritised and managed, reviewed and updated.
 This includes enabling a Community Voice into relevant activations and projects.
 A Stakeholder Engagement Framework confirmed for the DMP, to proactively engage and communicate with the destination's stakeholders.
 Agile Project Management activated to deliver confirmed Activations/Projects quickly and efficiently while remaining responsive to stakeholder needs, market trends and new challenges/opportunities.
-Accountability Framework Stakeholder Engagement Framework Agile Project Management DPI BCSC Nature Parks Deliver Immediate then Ongoing.
-1.2 Research and Insights The DMP's Success Framework has relevant qualitative and quantitative data to benchmark, measure and report on the achievement of the Plan's aspirations and purpose.
-Activate existing (Industry, Economic) and new measures (Visitor, Community, Environment) for measurement of the DMP Success Framework Set up measurement mechanisms to gather data as per the DMP Success Framework Subject to funding, a Visitor Exit survey is an opportunity to collect visitor insights and sentiment, and how the destination is going in attracting the high values, values aligned visitors.
-Existing data collection of industry could be potentially leveraged.
+Accountability Framework Stakeholder Engagement Framework Agile Project Management DPI BCSC Nature Parks 1.2 Research and Insights The DMP's Success Framework has relevant qualitative and quantitative data to benchmark, measure and report on the achievement of the Plan's aspirations and purpose.
+Activate existing and new measures for measurement of the DMP Success Framework Set up measurement mechanisms (ie. visitor sentiment survey) to gather data as per the DMP Success Framework A Visitor Exit survey is an opportunity to collect visitor insights and sentiment, and how the destination is going in attracting the high values, values aligned visitors.
 This could be activated through the destination's accommodation properties (commercial and short stay) and key tour operators and attractions.
-Look at options to create a Measurement Dashboard to track and record data in a centralised format, accessible for all stakeholders to easily monitor and report progress.
-Annual Community Sentiment Pulse Visitor Exit Survey Industry Sentiment Survey Annual DMP Reporting DPI BCSC Nature Parks Deliver 2023/2024 1.3 DMP Project Funding External funding is secured for Priority Projects identified in the DMP Annual Action Plan.
+Environmental measures to be refined for tourism specifically (where possible) in partnership with key stakeholders as the destination pursues it's Carbon Net Zero, Biodiversity and Waste Goals.
+Create a Measurement Dashboard to track and record data in a centralised format, accessible for all stakeholders to easily monitor and report progress.
+Annual Community Sentiment Pulse Visitor Exit Survey Industry Sentiment Survey Annual DMP Reporting DPI BCSC Nature Parks 1.3 DMP Project Funding External funding is secured for Priority Projects identified in the DMP Annual Action Plan.
 Whilst there are many Possible Activations and Projects that can be achieve with current resources, it is anticipated that grant funding will be required to activate some of the Projects identified within the Annual Action Plan.
 Federal and State Grant landscape has changed significantly since the change in Governments, and have a strong focus on grant probity Grants Strategy development required to build knowledge and identify opportunities to activate the projects prioritised within the Annual Action Plan.
 Grant application process to be undertaken by specific Project Leads.
 Look for grant opportunities outside of traditional tourism funding programs.
-Relevant grants identified and applied for.
-DPI BCSC Nature Parks Partner Ongoing
+Grants Strategy DPI BCSC Nature Parks